 16. vAv Yakeda Outdoor Vest

-vAv Yakeda is known for making high quality and affordable vests.
+My Review: vAv Yakeda is known for making high-quality and affordable vests.
 This vest can hold plates, but they are also known for making good utility vests.
 Like the others on this list, this vest is highly adjustable to fit a wide range of sizes.
 The waist is adjustable up to 50 inches.

 It is made with thick and durable 900D nylon that isn’t going to tear or rip like a cheap plate carrier vest.
 Another thing I love about this setup is the price.
 This might just be the best plate carrier for the money.